 As a premier drug and alcohol rehab facility, we treat many patients with young children.
 Some have lost care of their children to the local authorities or to other family members.
 Some are supported by a sober partner and some are single parents or victims of domestic violence.

 The reality is, if you are a parent that suffers from addiction and/or a mental health illness or domestic violence – your children will be affected, more so if you do not seek appropriate help.
+Therefore put your children first and let us help you.

+So, if you think your child is at risk or you know a child at risk please seek help.
 The biggest gifts you can give to yourself and to your children and loved ones is your recovery, time and love.
 The professional counsellors and staff at our private Lighthouse Rehab Clinic can show you firstly how to build a loving relationship with yourself and then with those that mean the most to you.

 References & Sources